Rokeby

 AreaSearch assessment indicates Rokeby faces employment challenges relative to the majority of Australian markets

-Rokeby has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate is 7.1%, slightly higher than Greater Hobart's 4%.
-Over the past year, employment stability has been relative.
+Rokeby has a skilled workforce with notable representation in essential services sectors.
+Its unemployment rate as of September 2025 was 7.1%.
+This is 3.1% higher than Greater Hobart's rate of 4.0%, indicating room for improvement.

-As of September 2025, 4,230 residents are employed, with an unemployment rate of 3.1% above Greater Hobart's figure.
 Workforce participation in Rokeby is similar to Greater Hobart's at 63.8%.
-According to Census responses, a low 5.7% of residents work from home.
+According to Census responses, only 5.7% of residents work from home.
+Employment among residents is concentrated in health care & social assistance, retail trade, and public administration & safety.

-Employment is concentrated in health care & social assistance, retail trade, and public administration & safety sectors.
-Professional & technical services have limited presence with 4.3% employment compared to the regional average of 6.6%.
-The area appears to offer limited local employment opportunities based on Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment increased by 0.1%, labour force decreased by 0.5%, leading to a fall in unemployment rate of 0.5 percentage points.
-This contrasts with Greater Hobart where employment contracted by 0.7%, labour force fell by 0.9%, and unemployment fell by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Rokeby.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Rokeby's employment mix indicates local employment should increase by 6.4% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical services have limited presence with 4.3% employment compared to the regional average of 6.6%.
+The area appears to offer limited local employment opportunities, as indicated by the ratio of working population to resident population.
+Over a 12-month period ending in September 2025, employment increased by 0.1% while labour force decreased by 0.5%, resulting in a 0.5 percentage point drop in unemployment rate.
+In contrast, Greater Hobart saw employment contract by 0.7%, labour force fall by 0.9%, and unemployment fall by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Rokeby's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment